openziti/ziti/doc/transwarp_b1/transwarp_b1.md

 ## Goal: Long-haul, High-performance Data Plane for Ziti

 The primary goal of the Transwarp project is to create a long-haul, high-performance data plane protocol for the Ziti fabric.
-Current production deployments of the Ziti fabric currently rely on TCP connections for the data plane links between routers.
-As has been previously discussed, TCP is designed with slightly different goals, which results in potentially less-than-optimal performance in a number of important conditions.
+Current production deployments of the Ziti fabric currently rely primarily on standard TCP connections for the data plane links between routers.
+As has been previously discussed, TCP is designed with more generalized objectives, resulting in potentially less-than-optimal performance in a number of important conditions.

 TCP is designed to reduce its sending rate when confronted with packet loss in a way that creates "fairness" for multiple connections sharing an underlay link.
 Transwarp is not primarily concerned with this kind of fairness.
 In a typical Ziti deployment, Transwarp should be deployed when a network link can be mostly dedicated to the Ziti data plane.

-Transwarp is a combination of a high-performance data plane protocol, `westworld3` (implemented in the [dilithium][dilithium] project), and a set of framework integrations within Ziti.
-The bulk of the protocol design and implementation exists in the [dilithium][dilithium] project.
+Transwarp is a set of Ziti framework components that integrate the high-performance `westworld3` protocol implemented in the [Dilithium project][dilithium].

-See the `dilithium` [concepts guide][dilithium-concepts] for more details.
+See the Dilithium [concepts guide][dilithium-concepts] for more details.

 ## Configurability, Extensibility, Modern Architecture

 Transwarp is designed to be configurable and extensible in ways that traditional kernel-space networking stacks are not.
 This aligns with a number of other "programmable networking" concepts that are present in the Ziti fabric.

-The `dilithium` components support programmatic extensibility that allows the core behavior to be directed differently by application-specific requirements.
-This is outside of the scope of Transwarp.
+The Dilithium components support programmatic extensibility allowing their core behavior to be influenced by application-specific extensions and requirements.
+This is outside of the scope of Transwarp but important to understand.

-The `westworld3` protocol supports a number of tunable parameters that deeply and directly affect its performance in different scenarios.
+The `westworld3` protocol supports a number of tunable parameters that deeply and directly affect its performance in different deployment scenarios.
 See the [tuning guide][tuning-guide] for more details on these parameters.
-See the sections below on `westworld3` profiles for information on implementing those parameters in plain `dilithium` testing environments and also in the Ziti fabric.
+See the sections below on `westworld3` _profiles_ for information on implementing those parameters in plain Dilithium (without Ziti) testing environments and also in the Ziti fabric.

 ## Head's Up Deployment

-Transwarp does not provide a one-size-fits-all profile that works in any deployment situation, like TCP does.
+Transwarp _does not_ provide a one-size-fits-all profile that works in any deployment situation as TCP does.
 Transwarp will need to be intelligently deployed using a reasonable profile selection, so that it provides the appropriate posture to work well in a specific deployment scenario.
+The default _baseline profile_ has proven to be reasonably performant and effective in long-haul geographically dispersed deployments between cloud regions.
+It _does not work well_ when deployed on any kind of loopback interface.

 Incorrect deployment of Transwarp should not result in non-functioning communication links, but incorrect profile selection could result in under-performance, possibly below the level of TCP.
+In the case of loopback links, current `westworld3` profiles will _significantly_ underperform versus TCP.

-Think of Transwarp and `westworld3` as being similar to a race car, in that operating it successfully and well requires more awareness of the application than the typical 2021 fully-automated passenger car.
+Think of Transwarp and `westworld3` as being similar to a race car, in that operating it successfully and well requires more awareness of the application than the typical fully-automated passenger car.
 TCP is like the latter... you can expect it to behave well in most situations, but you're not likely to get optimal performance from it in the cases where it matters.

-Future work on the Transwarp stack will continue to evolve the "self-tuning" abilities of Transwarp, making it much more suitable for general deployment.
+Future work on the Transwarp stack will continue to evolve the "self-tuning" abilities of Transwarp, making it much more suitable for lights-out deployment.

 # Isolated Protocol Testing

-Before we start working with Transwarp in the Ziti fabric, let's start with the `westworld3` protocol and the `dilithium` framework.
+Before we look at Transwarp in the Ziti fabric, let's start with the `westworld3` protocol and the `dilithium` framework.
+This is the foundation of the Transwarp stack, and it is important to have an understanding of the protocol itself.

 ## Dilithium Tunnel & Dilithium Loop

-The `dilithium` project includes tooling for apples-to-apples protocol comparisons through an overlay proxy infrastructure, which is designed to operate like a simplified version of the Ziti fabric data plane.
+The Dilithium project includes tooling for apples-to-apples protocol comparisons through an overlay proxy infrastructure, which is designed to operate like a simplified version of the Ziti fabric data plane.
 The proxy provides an _initiating_ side and a _terminating_ side, with local TCP loops on either side of the protocol under test.
-The `dilithium tunnel` allows for just the protocol between the terminator and the initiator to be swapped out for other protocols, minimizing variables.
+The `dilithium tunnel` allows for just the protocol between the terminator and the initiator to be swapped out for other protocols, minimizing variables in the testing.

-The `dilithium` project also includes tooling for generating consistent loading on both sides of a `dilithium tunnel`.
+The Dilithium project also includes tooling for generating consistent loading on both sides of a `dilithium tunnel`.
 The `dilithium loop` facility is able to saturate a `dilithium tunnel` up to the capacity of a link under test, while (optionally) checking the veracity of the data reception. `dilithium loop` supports both uni-directional and bi-directional testing.

 The `dilithium tunnel` supports any TCP protocol on the initiating or terminating sides.
 There is no requirement to work exclusively with `dilithium loop`.